 The Group provides a wide range of financial products and services which include retail and commercial banking, finance, factoring, investment banking, brokerage, fund management, private banking, life and general insurance.

-The Group has 262 branches, of which 130 are in Cyprus, 126 in Russia, 1 in Romania, 4 in the United Kingdom and 1 in the Channel Islands.
+The Group has 136 branches, of which 130 are in Cyprus, 1 in Romania, 4 in the United Kingdom and 1 in the Channel Islands.
 Bank of Cyprus also has representative offices in Russia, Ukraine and China.

-As of 20 November 2014, the Bank has a new, world class board including Dr. Josef Ackermann as Chairman and Wilbur Ross and Vladimir Strzhalkovskiy as Vice Chairmen.
-The new Board brings a wealth of banking and broader corporate experience and skills that will be of significant value to Bank of Cyprus, as it continues its progress in restoring its financial strength.
+The Bank’s Management Team consists of a world class board including Dr. Josef Ackermann as Chairman and Wilbur Ross and Maksim Goldman as Vice Chairmen.
+The Board brings a wealth of banking and broader corporate experience and skills that will be of significant value to Bank of Cyprus, as it continues its progress in restoring its financial strength.

-As the leading banking and financial services group in Cyprus, the Bank will contribute to and benefit significantly from the accelerated economic recovery in Cyprus.
+As the leading banking and financial services group in Cyprus, the Bank will contribute to and benefit significantly from the accelerated economic recovery of Cyprus.